Season 1, Episode 50

 By listening to the Conscious Fertility Podcast, you agree to not use this podcast as medical advice to treat any medical condition in either yourself or others.
 Consult your own physician or healthcare provider for any medical issues that you may be having.
 This entire disclaimer also applies to any guest or contributors to the podcast.
 Welcome to Conscious Fertility, the show that listens to all of your fertility questions so that you can move from fear and suffering to peace of mind and joy.
 My name is Lorne Brown.
 I’m a doctor of traditional Chinese medicine and a clinical hypnotherapist.
 I’m on a mission to explore all the paths to peak fertility and joyful living.
 It’s time to learn how to be and receive so that you can create life on purpose.

 Today on the Conscious Fertility Podcast I have with us Dr. Gordon Neufeld.
-I’m going to actually share a bit of his, his history.
+I’m going to actually share a bit of his history.
 It is quite impressive and I think it’s nice to know who you’re listening to.
 You’re doing that right in front of me, Lord.
 Yeah.
 Well, but I’m going to give you a little intro.
-I got to let you know how I kind of come to know you as well because you teach so much.
+I got to let you know how I kind of came to know you as well because you teach so much.
 You’ve written a book, hold onto your kids, your YouTube videos that I get to listen to.
 I just feel like I know you really well and I want to share you with my listeners because you may not be aware of this, but on the Conscious Fertility Podcast, I often refer to your work in attachment theory.
 And so it’s really nice to have you here to really talk about it and correct probably some of my misunderstandings of it as well since I have you here.

 And so I got to read this quote because we were introduced.
 I like to give gratitude to people when they bring people together and help you along the way.
 And for me, one of my teachers is Gila Gallub.
 Many of you have listened to her.
 She’s got episode 10 and somewhere in episode 40 something, she’s been on the podcast in one of her emails, I’m part of her conscious circle.
 In one of her emails it says, we are organisms of attachment who are all raised by behaviorists and who have turned into behaviorists.
 If you really want to have a better life and make a better world, learn about attachment from the most brilliant teacher, Gordon Neufeld.
-So that was an email, Gil.
-Well, I hope I can live up to that where we have Yes.
+So that was an email.
+Well, I hope I can live up to that.
 And to share with you when I started the podcast, and this will kind of get us into our conversation, the podcast is called the Conscious Fertility Podcast.

 So a lot of the people that are drawn here are looking to grow their family, maybe their first child, maybe more children.
-However, the feedback we have is a lot of people who are not wanting or trying to grow their family are listening to this because of the struggles or suffering they have in this conscious discussion seems to give them hope and the tools seem to help bring more peace.
-And I think this is what the attachment theory does.
+However, the feedback we have is that a lot of people who are not wanting or trying to grow their family are listening to this because of the struggles or suffering they have in this conscious discussion seems to give them hope and the tools seem to help bring more peace.
+And I think this is what attachment theory does.
 And one of your students who’s come into her own with her prolific writing, Vanessa Pointe, and so I know she went through your institute, she’s trained with you and learned from you.
 And she once said, which is what kind of motivated part of the podcast, I think it was her, maybe she’s quoting you.
 She said that if in one generation if we’re able to attach to our children, then the cutting would stop, the suicide would stop, the addictions would stop.

-And I thought that was quite profound that attachment has that kind of ability to do that in one generation.
+And I thought that it was quite profound that attachment has that kind of ability to do that in one generation.
 And so it’s really important that we have you here to have this discussion.
 And we’re going to start off with talking about what do we mean by attachment?
 Some people probably think you got to carry your baby everywhere you go.
 And I think that’s not what you’re talking about.
-So we’re going to talk to Dr. Gordon Neufeld all about this because I think for our listeners, you’re going to see as this unfolds this interview, the importance of it and why you want to know more about it and get to his institute to learn more about it.
+So we’re going to talk to Dr. Gordon Neufeld about this because I think for our listeners, you’re going to see as this unfolds this interview, the importance of it and why you want to know more about it and get to his institute to learn more about it.
 But a little background.
 So before he retired, you’re now retired.

 Gordon Neufeld: